Hir0su/Hey-Whizzy/README.md

-# Capstone-IT07
+# Hey Whizzy
+## Capstone 2023IT07
 Capstone Project of:
 Andrei Magbuhat, John Tiu, Neil Guingcangco, and Owen Santos

-we pray we pass
+We pray we pass!

 # Links